What is an Electronic Payment System?

 An electronic payment system follows a structured process that allows money to move safely and quickly between a buyer and a seller.
 Behind every digital transaction, a series of steps ensures accuracy, security, and smooth settlement.

-In India, most electronic payment systems operate under the regulatory oversight of the Reserve Bank of India (RBI) and are supported by NPCI infrastructure, such as UPI and IMPS
+In India, electronic payment systems operate under the regulatory oversight of the Reserve Bank of India (RBI).
+Certain systems, such as UPI, IMPS, RuPay, and eNACH, are operated by NPCI, while others, like card networks, wallets, and wire transfers, function through separate regulated frameworks.

 Step 1: Payment Initiation